-The average age of U.S. commercial nuclear power reactors that were operational as of April 30, 2024, is about 42 years.
+The average age of U.S. commercial nuclear power reactors that were operational as of March 2026 is about 44 years.
 The oldest operating reactor is Nine Mile Point Unit 1 in New York State, which entered commercial service in December 1969.
-The newest reactor to enter service is Vogtle Unit 4 at the Alvin W. Vogtle Electric Generating Plant in Georgia that began commercial operation on April 29, 2024.
-The next-youngest operating reactor is Vogtle Unit 3, which began commercial electricity generation in July 2023.
+The newest reactor to enter service is Vogtle Unit 4 at the Alvin W. Vogtle Electric Generating Plant in Georgia, which began commercial operation in April 2024.
+The third-youngest operating reactor is Vogtle Unit 3, which began commercial electricity generation in July 2023.

-The U.S. Nuclear Regulatory Commission (NRC) licenses new commercial nuclear reactors to originally operate for 40 years.
-Before expiration of the original license, licencees can apply for a 20-year operating license extension.
-The NRC may subsequently grant a third 20-year operating license extension for a total operational life of 80 years.
+The U.S. Nuclear Regulatory Commission (NRC) licenses new commercial nuclear reactors to operate for 40 years.
+Reactors licensed for 40 years can apply for a 20-year operating license extension, extending their operations to 60 years.
+The NRC can grant a second 20-year operating license extension, extending a total operational life to 80 years.

 Learn more: